We Evaluate Elected Officials

 In between election cycles, we issue policy agendas, issue support memorandums on bills and provide updates on legislative progress.
 Follow the bills we’re tracking in the State Legislature here.

 NYLCV also sends out questionnaires to candidates for local, state or federal office in New York and assesses their commitment to advancing our agenda to protect public health, conserve natural resources, and fight climate change.
+We also evaluate elected officials based on their score in our Environmental Scorecard.
 Candidates that demonstrate a strong willingness and capacity to advance NYLCV’s pragmatic and effective agenda earn our endorsement.

-Our annual New York City Scorecard holds Council Members accountable for their environmental commitments by evaluating each member on their environmental record
+Our annual New York City Scorecard evaluates each member on their environmental record.
+(Download PDF)